 - The Seven Realms Series plays it straight with Han Alistar and Fiona Bayar.
 The Bayar family is a corrupt family of Wizards that has it out for Han, since Han accidentally wound up stealing a powerful magical artifact from them.
 Han is also a Chick Magnet of epic proportions whose good looks almost never go unnoticed by a female member of the cast.
 So, naturally, Fiona Bayar gets the hots for him and even attempts to seduce him by saying they can rule together.

-- Tarzan was hotly pursued by his Jungle Princess Evil Counterpart Queen La, who would not take no for an answer.
+- Tarzan was hotly pursued by his Jungle Princess Evil Counterpart (actually, more Blue and Orange Morality, due to her upbringing and ultimately tragic environment) La, Priestess of Opar, who would not take no for an answer.

-- In The Last Apprentice, witches seem to really like spooks, even though a major part of a spook's job is hunting witches.
+- In The Wardstone Chronicles, witches seem to really like spooks, even though a major part of a spook's job is hunting witches.
 Both Tom and his master, Mr. Gregory, have at least one witch who fell in love with them.

-- Older than Dirt: This trope goes back to The Epic of Gilgamesh.
+- Older Than Dirt: This trope goes back to The Epic of Gilgamesh.
 The capricious goddess Inanna (Ishtar) wants to hook up with the hero, Gilgamesh, because he's exceptionally comely.
-But he wants no part of it because, as he points out with brutal candor, every single guy she's ever spent time with lived to regret it.
+But he wants no part of it because, as he points out with brutal candor, every single guy she's ever spent time with lived to regret it (and usually didn't live to regret it for very long).
 Result?
 Goddess rage.

 - His reason for rejecting her is entirely different in the oldest Sumerian version, where his Mother tells him that a relationship with her will make him Soft.

 - Howl's Moving Castle: The Witch of the Waste's love interest is the wizard Howl, who tries to escape from her in fear.